|

 facility if it became necessary.
 Instead, there would probably have

-to be a large number of smaller treatment facilities located close to the wells, which would be more
+to be a large number of smaller treatment facilities located close to pumping centers, which would be more expensive to build and operate.
+If it became necessary, the cost for

 treating Edwards water would be a very big number indeed.
 Whatever